EllipticalMusk/DataBase_BankProject/README.md

 - SeedData.sql — initial data to populate the database
 - app.py — simple Python app to interact with the database
 - db.py — database helper module

-## Contributing

-Feel free to open issues or submit pull requests.
-If you update the README, replace `<Your Name>` with your name under the "Done by" heading.

-## License

-This project does not include a license.
-Add one if you plan to share publicly.